franrobots/Rescue-Maze---Fran-Robot-s/README.md

-# Fran Robot´s - Rescue Maze 🚥
+# Fran Robots - Rescue Maze 🚥
 🌎 Ready to face the thrilling challenges in the competition Rescue Maze from [Robocup Junior](https://www.robocup.org/)! <br>
 📑 This repository is dedicated to the **organization** and **centralization** of documents and photos related to the national phase of the 2023 competition, which occurred in Salvador, Brazil.